 On October 16th 1940 Frank ordered that all the Jews in Warsaw and the surrounding areas had to live in specified areas within the city boundaries.
 To begin with it is thought that about 400,000 Jews were forced to live within the ghetto.
 The area allocated to the Jews represented less than 3% of the whole city.
 With such numbers crammed into such a small space, conditions were extremely difficult.
 The ghetto was sealed off to the outside world on November 16th 1940.

 As with all Nazi-created ghettos, a Jewish Council was created within the Warsaw Ghetto and was headed by Adam Czerniaków.
 The Jewish Council believed that a policy of co-operation with the Nazis was better than a policy of dissent as the latter would only lead to overt repression within the ghetto.
 Some saw ‘co-operation’ as nothing more than collaboration.
-However, the Jews within the ghetto in Warsaw were in the same predicament as the Jews at Lodz, which was the second largest of the Polish ghettos.
+However, the Jews within the ghetto in Warsaw were in the same predicament as the Jews at Lodz, which was the second largest of the ghettos in occupied Poland.
 If the Jews within the Warsaw Ghetto were thought to have been dissenting against the Nazis, then the repercussions would have been severe.
 The way the Nazis dealt with open rebellion was seen in 1943 when the ghetto was destroyed.

 Despite many more Jews and other ‘untermenschen’ arriving at the ghetto, it is thought that the population within it remained reasonably steady at 400,000.
 Diseases were rampant and medicines were very difficult to acquire even if you had the means to pay for them.
 The Nazi hierarchy in Warsaw had determined that each Jew only needed 186 calories of food a day.
 Bodily strength quickly ebbed away and left everyone open to diseases that could spread with frightening speed.
 It is estimated that 100,000 died in the ghetto either as a result of starvation or disease – though the former invariably led to the latter.